codecat555/talon-personalization/README.md

 The *second field* specifies the path of the file containing the list that you want to personalize.
 This can be a full path, or it can be relative to the Talon user folder.

-It can also be a talon `context path` - with or without the `user.` prefix.
+It can also be a talon 'context path' - with or without the 'user.' prefix.
 This option is convenient when you want to use the same control files on both windows and non-windows systems.
 See the provided `config-examples` folder for examples.

 The *third field* (the auxiliary file) for the `ADD` and `REPLACE` actions must contain two values (*source command* and *target command*) on each line.